Hiimus/milestone-project-1/README.md

 - As a non-member, I want to get a quick first impression so that I will get an idea of what kind of gym this is.
 - As a non-member, I want to see the pricing information so that I know what I get and pay for.
 - As a non-member, I want to see how the gym looks, so that I know if it is the right place for me.
-- As a non-member, I want to know what type of members this gym has, so that I feel this comfortable in this gym.
+- As a non-member, I want to know what type of members this gym has, so that I feel comfortable in this gym.
 - As a non-member, I want to know the opening hours of this gym, so that I know it suits my schedule.
 - As a non-member, I want to know what kind of equipment this gym has, so that I can train with the equipment I want to train with.
 - As a non-member, I want to know who is running this gym, so that I can learn more about the owner.
-- As a non-member,  I want to know what to get/learn/experience from this gym.
-Do they have any classes?
+- As a non-member,  I want to know what to get/learn/experience from this gym, so that I can learn something new and get value for my money.

 As a member of this gym, I want:

-- As a member , I want to see membership alternatives, so that I know what is included and so that I know I have the right membership.
+- As a member, I want to see membership alternatives, so that I know what is included and so that I know I have the right membership.
-- As a member , I want to find the contact information of this gym, so that I can contact the gym.
+- As a member, I want to find the contact information of this gym, so that I can contact the gym.
-- As a member , I want the ability to see this gym on social media, so that I can see and learn more about the gym and the people who train there.
+- As a member, I want the ability to see this gym on social media, so that I can see and learn more about the gym and the people who train there.
-- As a member , I want to know the opening hours of the gym, so that I know I can train when I want to.
+- As a member, I want to know the opening hours of the gym, so that I know I can train when I want to.
 - As a member, I want to learn more about the staff, so I know who they are and their skills/experience.
-- As a member , I want to learn more about the training classes they provide, so that I can think about joining one.
+- As a member, I want to learn more about the training classes they provide, so that I can think about joining one.

 ## Wireframes